trauerj/DS_Salary_project/README.md

 *	Competitors

 ## [Data cleaning](https://github.com/trauerj/DS_Salary_project/blob/main/ds_jobs_project_data_cleaning_and_feature_engineering.ipynb)
-I need to clean up the dataset so it was usable for our models.
+I needed to clean up the dataset so it was usable for our models.
 I made the following changes:
 * Removed rows with Nan values
 * Converted strings to numerics by removing words or letters
 * Extract new columns for most required technical skills (Excel, Python, R, SQL, AWS) from job description